dcyr/LandisSiteSimulations/Vignettes/landisSiteVignette_BSE_4223.md

 -------

-### Boreal Shield East - Mesic Mixedwood Temperate
+### Eastern Boreal Shield - Mesic Mixedwood Temperate

 * In the figure below, note that some panels present average values AND enveloppes, while others only present average values.